AyanonKiyopon/CPE-019---Emerging-Technologies-2/README.md

      >
      > return x[i+1:]

+2. The usage of SQLite adds an additional capability to the tradational python programming.
+It allows us to manipulate databases without the need for a separated software like MySQL.

 ## FUTURE APPLICATIONS OF EACH HANDS-ON:
 1. It can be used for a refresher when programming with python.